D-Cysteine/nesql-exporter/README.md

 7. You can now pause the game, and the export will continue while the game is paused.
 Doing this can make things a little bit faster.
 8. Wait for the export process to finish.
 It can take a very long time depending on how many mods you have installed.
+The exported database can be found in `.minecraft/nesql`.
 9. Once the export is finished, you can delete the two mod jars.
 Remember to replace `bugtorch-1.7.10-*.jar` if you moved it earlier.